 Speaking at last week’s branch opening at City Hall Way, Mr Lang’at said the bank, which started in 1985 by farmers in Rift-Valley and Western Kenya to finance their agribusiness financing needs, is continuously innovating the financing structure for the entire agribusiness value chain.

 Joshua Chepkwony, the chairman of Jamii Millers, lauded the Bank’s focus on agribusiness, as he compared similar initiatives in China and Angola that have seen the latter use agriculture to develop the economy.

-As a serial entrepreneur behind Jamii Telkom and KASS Media Group, he explained the need for entrepreneurial focussed banks aimed at empowering youth in Kenya to build business and create jobs.
+As an entrepreneur behind Jamii Telkom and Kass Media Group, he explained the need for entrepreneurial focused banks aimed at empowering youth in Kenya to build business and create jobs.

 Chimphondah: The man putting Shelter Afrique’s house in order